 We could spend years in Rome and never finish discovering its nooks and crannies.
 The Eternal City, as its name suggests, always has something new to offer.
 But since, unfortunately, our vacations and travel times don't tend to last forever, I'll tell you how much time you'll need to visit each of its key points.
 I'm sure it will help you organize your visit!

-How long does it take to visit the Vatican Museums?
+How long does the visit to the Vatican Museums last?

 The Vatican Museums are infinite: there are thousands of works, frescoes, busts, statues and galleries where you could get lost for days.
 But it is recommended to spend two to three hours to discover the essential works.
 If you buy tickets for the Vatican to discover the museums on your own, first organize which rooms you are most interested in so as not to wander aimlessly through the museums.
 You can also ask for an audio guide at the door to help you find your way around.
 Personally, I recommend stopping in the map room, the busts room and, above all, the Sistine Chapel.